Graph Neural Networks over the Air for Decentralized Tasks in Wireless Networks

 \textbf{Graph filter over the air (AirGF).} AirGF is a linear combination of multi-shifted signals over the air.
-Specifically, an AirGSO shifts $\bbx$ over $\bbS$ through wireless communication channels and obtains the one-shifted signal $\bbx^{(1)}$ that aggregates $1$-hop neighborhood information [cf. \eqref{eq:siganlShifting}].
-By recursively shifting $\bbx$, the $k$-shifted signal $\bbx^{(k)}$ is
+Specifically, an AirGSO shifts $\bbx$ over $\bbS$ through wireless communication channels and obtains the one-shifted signal $\bbx^{(1)}$ that aggregates $1$-hop neighborhood information [cf. \eqref{eq:siganlShiftingChannel}].
+By recursively shifting $\bbx$ in this fashion, the $k$-shifted signal $\bbx^{(k)}$ becomes